ajh1143/ajh1143.github.io/_posts/2017-11-2-MacLearn.md

 In this case, you have two choices, A and B.

-Choice A is simple, use only the rows with that contain all of the values, called a Complete Case Analysis.
+Choice A is simple, use only the rows which contain complete datasets, called a Complete Case Analysis.
 Unfortunately, depending on the number of missing elements, you sacrifice N and skew even further from good statistics and fundamental research design.

 Choice B is a pathway of choices, categorized as Available Case Analysis.